-Today video is used extensively as a tool across all sports for athlete and team performance development and used properly, it drastically increases efficiency in the coaching process and improve athlete communication.
+Today video is used extensively as a tool across all sports for athlete and team performance development and used properly, it drastically increases efficiency in the coaching process and improves athlete communication.

 However, working with video usually also involves a lot of inefficient manual work and complicated tools.
-Coaches and analysts feel stress and frustration over wasting valuable time with legacy systems, messing around with equipment, tripods and file formats, instructing camera men etc. Time that should be spent on the field together with the athletes/players – who in turn get frustrated, lacking the right type of feedback and input to improve and develop.
+Coaches and analysts feel stress and frustration over wasting valuable time with legacy systems, messing around with equipment, tripods, and file formats, instructing camera operator etc. The time that should be spent on the field together with the athletes/players – who in turn get frustrated, lacking the right type of feedback and input to improve and develop.

 So as a coach what do you do?
 With lots of different parameters to consider, where do you even begin?

 #1 What type of video do you want to capture and even more importantly – in what context?

 Well, for starters you need cameras of course.
 You could go for handheld DVRs, small action cameras, fixed cameras, pan-tilt-zoom cameras, using broadcast camera input, using your mobile phone, drone cameras or why not balloon cameras… The choices are endless, but at the end of the day it comes down to what you want to capture, and in what context?